SurajKande/python_packaging/README.md

 now the private pypi server is up and running on the AWS.

-to upload your package to the pypi server created earlier in this guide.
+to upload your package to the pypi server created earlier in this guide :
   `twine upload --repository-url http://(ec2 IPv4 IP address):8081 dist/*`

-to install packages from your pypi server
+to install packages from your pypi server :
   `pip install --extra-index-url http://(EC2 IPv4 IP Address):8081 YourPackageName --trusted-host (EC2 IPv4 IP Address)`